bbhunter/NAPA/README.md

 ![](demo.gif)

 ### Usage of the tool:
-python2.7 papa.py PORT TARGET_DOMAIN
+python3 papa.py PORT TARGET_DOMAIN

 ### SETUP
-PAPA uses a lot of dependencies that are pre-installed with python **2.7.15+** and rely on [Proxy2](https://github.com/inaz2/proxy2) for his core.
+PAPA uses a lot of dependencies that are pre-installed with python **3.6+**

 Additional deps:
 - Request